rurban/smhasher/README.md

 are not included here.

 Such an attack avoidance cannot be the problem of the hash function, but the hash table collision resolution scheme.
-You can attack every single hash function, even the best and most secure if you detect the seed, e.g. from language (mis-)features, side-channel attacks, collision timings and independly the sort-order, so you need to protect your collision handling scheme from the worst-case O(n), i.e. separate chaining with linked lists.
+The best, most secure hash functions are vulnerable if you detect the seed, e.g. from language (mis-)features, side-channel attacks, collision timings, and independly the sort-order, so you need to protect your collision handling scheme from the worst-case O(n), i.e. separate chaining with linked lists.
 Linked lists chaining allows high load factors, but is very cache-unfriendly.
 The only